 Website hosting is often overlooked—yet it is one of the most important factors to protecting your investment in your domain name and your website.
 We hear from so many people that they first select cheap, shared web hosting, then research how to build a website.
 We think that is the wrong approach.
 The right approach is focusing on performance and speed.

 Most businesses rely on their internet presence for everything from branding, to marketing, to sales.
 Website hosting is critical for any online business.
 Selecting the wrong host and web server will ruin your hosting experience.
 BizBudding is a web hosting company.
 We’re not a reseller of another web hosting service.
 We’ve built our own niche hosting service called Touchstone.io that lives on dedicated servers in data centers.

 Touchstone.io is not your typical web hosting company.
 We don’t provide support for website builders or email accounts.
 We provide a great support team and great customer service.
 And we provide blazing fast WordPress hosting.
 In fact, if you’d like us to run an analysis on your website (note – we won’t use any of the free tools that you could use yourself), let us know.

 A Secure Web

 Everyone should have a secure site with an SSL Certificate installed.
 SSL is a general name for the technology that encrypts and protects web pages during network transmission.
 According to the Google Security Blog, 81 of the top 100 sites on the web use HTTPS by default.
 You should too.
-Beginning July 2018 with the release of Chrome 68, Chrome will mark all HTTP sites as “Not secure”.
-This can hurt your trustworthiness, which is especially problematic for small businesses trying get off the ground and build a name for themselves.
+Beginning in July 2018 with the release of Chrome 68, Chrome will mark all HTTP sites as “Not secure.”
+This can hurt your trustworthiness, which is especially problematic for small businesses trying to get off the ground and build a name for themselves.